 Our 3D printers enable you to design and build customized assistive technology for patients.
 Using technology and your own inspiration, you can create orthotics, prosthetics, and other devices that could make a patient’s sports life or daily life a little bit easier.
-You can even work with patients to create individualized devices.
+As one of our occupational and physical therapy students, you can even work with patients to create individualized devices.

 This rehabilitation and exercise machine enables you to gather real-time, objective data on patient movement.
 Using functional attachments, the BTE measures different types of movement—such as opening a door, steering a car, and playing certain sports.
-It’s a powerful tool for gauging patient progress and assessing how well your interventions are working.
+It’s a powerful tool used in health professions for gauging patient progress and assessing how well your interventions are working.

 Double Robotics’ telepresence robot enables a remote healthcare provider to communicate with a patient through a movable robot with an iPad.
 You can practice remote consultations, such as moving the robot around a hospital bed and angling it to assess the patient’s wound.
 For the patient, the robot offers a closer analogue to a human presence than does a static screen.

-These anatomy visualization tables display fully segmented 3D human anatomy via a fully interactive touchscreen experience.
+These anatomy visualization tables display fully segmented 3D human anatomy via a fully interactive touchscreen experience for the occupational and physical therapy students.
 You can see realistic views inside the human body by selecting different planes and cross-sections.
 You can query structures, save the information inside a USB drive, and study the visualizations in more depth at home.